 The colors brown and black play an important role in the differential diagnosis of pigmentary and vascular tumors, among others.
 Thus, a particularly subtle examination may be required to differentiate a deep black seborrheic keratosis (benign) from a nodular malignant melanoma.
 In case of clinically questionable determination and remaining suspicion regarding the dignity of the tumor, histological examination will be inevitable.

 In this eminently important differential diagnosis, light microscopic examination helps us today to further confirm the diagnosis of "seborrheic keratosis" and thus its benignity on the basis of special surface features (e.g. pseudohorn cysts).

 - brown (light brown; deep brown; brown-black)

-- red (light red; rich trot; dark red; red-livid)
+- red (light red; deep red; dusky red; red-livid)

 - other (green)

-The differentiation of the different genuine colours of skin changes is important to be able to correctly classify the location of inflammations or pigments in different diseases.
+The distinction of the different genuine colors of skin lesions is significant to correctly classify the location of inflammations or pigments in different diseases.

 - normal/smooth - like the surrounding skin